 I put this diet first because it’s a great way to look at the idea of dieting.
 It’s a sustainable way to eat in that moderation (yes, cheat days are allowed😀) and sensible choices work together for success.
 Add in some exercise, and this is an easy diet to follow.
 Learn how here.
 Weight loss results are positive with the clean eating diet.

 Benefits: As long as you eat clean, you can even have desserts!
-Avoiding things like processed foods and sugars have benefits to your health by reducing the chances of cardiovascular disease and diabetes, as two examples.
+Avoiding things like processed foods and sugars have benefits to your health by reducing the chances of cardiovascular disease and diabetes, are two examples.

 2. Intermittent Fasting